 It has always killed me to realize how much food I missed out on the last trip, so when I finally had the chance to go back I made it my mission to make up for it – by going on a 3-day food marathon.

 Taipei is a very safe and tourist-friendly city.
-I saw it as a cool combination of Shanghai, Japan, and Singapore.
-I wouldn’t be concerned if I were to be going by myself, but here are some tips that would make your trip even easier:
+I saw it as a very cool combination of Shanghai, Japan, and Singapore.
+I wouldn’t be concerned if even I were to go by myself, but here are some tips that would make your trip even easier:

-- When you first arrive at the airport, buy an EasyCard for NT$500 – this is their transport card that you can use for trains/buses.
-NT$100 is for card deposit and NT$400 is to be used for transport.
+- When you first arrive at the airport, buy an EasyCard – this is their transport card that you can use for trains/buses.
+You can buy the airport train and EasyCard bundle online here and pick it up once you land in Taoyuan Airport (I recommend picking up the bundle with prepaid local SIM card too).
+Or, you can buy the EasyCard when you get to Taipei for NT$500 (US$16) – NT$100 is for card deposit and NT$400 is to be used for transport.
 The airport express MRT to Taipei Main Station costs NT$160 but most journey inside Taipei city is only about NT$20-something per ride so this card gets you far.
 It was enough for me to go around the city for the entire 3-day including the round trip airport journeys.